HAVE THE RIGHT INVESTING INSTRUMENTS IN YOUR PORTFOLIO

 However, keeping up with inflation is just one argument for investing money.
-Other important reasons for investing might encompass – buying a dream car, buying a dream house, living a respectful and confident retirement life, giving world-class education to your child, money multiplication, etc. These goals are difficult to achieve by saving alone, you might need to incorporate assets with higher returns.
+Other important reasons for investing might encompass – buying a dream car, buying a dream house, living a respectful and confident retirement life, giving a world-class education to your child, money multiplication, etc. These goals are difficult to achieve by saving alone, you might need to incorporate assets with higher returns.
 Assets ensuring higher returns involve higher risk.

 These riskier assets may include stock, equity funds, mutual funds, and balanced funds.